guido57/direwolf-iq/README.md

 ### Overview

-I decided to build a complete APRS RX-TX with a good demodulator and packet decoder and a WEB interface to monitor RX performances.
+I decided to build a complete APRS RX-TX with:
+- a good demodulator
+- an accurate RSSI and SNR measurement (before the FM demodulator)
+- a packet decoder based on Direwolf
+- a WEB interface to monitor RX performances in a easy way

 ## New Features vs original Direwolf